 We seek to reinstate through navigation, improve river access points and campaign for a change to the byelaws in order to permit electric boats on the whole stretch of the River Stour.
 We actively encourage use of the river and particularly promote the use of small and electrically powered craft that are silent in operation and environmentally friendly.
 We organise many river-based activities and fundraising events on or near the river, we operate river trips for the public and hold regular working parties to maintain the locks and structure in our care.

 We have undertaken several successful restoration projects – Flatford Lock, Dedham Lock, Great Cornard Lock, Flatford Barge Dock (in association with the National Trust), the Quay Basin at Sudbury, Gasworks Cut at Sudbury and The Granary building at Quay Lane, Sudbury.
-We are currently working towards the restoration of Stratford St Mary Lock to open a further three miles of the navigation.
+In 2017, we finally completed restoration of the third Constable Lock at Stratford St Mary Lock to open a further three miles of the navigation.
 We have built a Visitor Education Centre on the site next to Great Cornard Lock which enables visitors to learn about the history of the River Stour Navigation, its importance in Britain’s industrial and cultural heritage and the Trust’s own role in promoting use of this historic waterway.
 We rescued an original Stour Lighter which has been fully restored under the Managing a Masterpiece scheme.The next stage of its life will bring it back to being used on the River Stour as a trip boat and ‘floating classroom’ to be enjoyed by future generations.

 River Stour Trust

 A non-profit distributing Company limited by guarantee number 938670